nikhilgoenkatech/AWS.XRayExporter/readme.md

 kubectl rollout status deployment xrayconnector
 ```

-The xrayconnector.yml defines a cronjob that automatically calls the "/api/WorkflowWatchdog" which checks the status of the workflow.
+The xrayconnector.yml includes a cronjob that automatically calls the "/api/WorkflowWatchdog" which checks the status of the workflow.
 If the environment variable "AutoStart" (connector-config.yml) is set to "True", WorkflowWatchdog automatically starts the workflow as well as restarts it in case it is failed or terminated state.
 The cronjob is configured to run every 3 minutes.

 ### API Functions

-See ```test.http``` which provides api requests to be run in VSCode via the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+See ```test.http``` which provides api requests to be run in Visual Studio Code (VSCode) via the [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 #### Manually start the workflow
 If autostart is disabled, you need to automatically trigger the workflow.